karangurtu/Computation-Intelligence-class-codes/README.md

 # Computation-Intelligence-class-codes
 Upload of codes from system backup to github

-Apart from ANN code the rest of codes are written in C++
+Apart from NeuralNetwork code the rest of codes are written in C++